aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 ### Python Shell Jobs

-A Python shell job runs Python scripts as a shell and supports a Python version that depends on the AWS Glue version you are using.
-This can be used to schedule and run tasks that don't require an Apache Spark environment.

-We’ll default to `PythonVersion.3_9`.
-Python shell jobs have a MaxCapacity feature.
+Python shell jobs support a Python version that depends on the AWS Glue version you use.
+These can be used to schedule and run tasks that don't require an Apache Spark environment.
+Python shell jobs default to Python 3.9 and a MaxCapacity of `0.0625`.
+Python 3.9 supports pre-loaded analytics libraries using the `library-set=analytics` flag, which is enabled by default.
-Developers can choose MaxCapacity = `0.0625` or MaxCapacity = `1`.
-By default,
-MaxCapacity will be set `0.0625`.
-Python 3.9 supports preloaded analytics libraries using the `library-set=analytics` flag, and this feature will be enabled by default.

 ```ts
 new glue.PythonShellJob(this, 'PythonShellJob', {